AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-55566-mergecart-mutation-fails-with-an-internal-server-error-in-graphql-response.md

 ## Issue

-[!UICONTROL mergeCart] mutation fails with an `Internal Server Error` in [!UICONTROL GraphQL] response when merging the source and the destination carts that have the same bundle items.
+[!UICONTROL mergeCart] mutation fails with an `Internal Server Error` in [!DNL GraphQL] response when merging the source and the destination carts that have the same bundle items.

 <u>Steps to reproduce</u>: